Pteratato/Ratcliff_Village/Ratcliff_Village_05.md

 “You said that a half an hour ago.”

-“It’s just up this gravel road Mother.”
-Amber said and patted her shoulder.
+“It’s just up this gravel road, Mother,” Amber said and patted her shoulder.
 She almost felt sorry for Jeremy.

 “This is it.
 We’re here.”
-She braced herself as the car bounced over ruts and holes in the driveway, of sorts, protected by a canopy of tall pine trees.
-She parked her Ford Taurus alongside a black Chevy avalanche.
+She braced herself as the car bounced over ruts and holes in the driveway of sorts, protected by a canopy of tall pine trees.
+She parked her Ford Taurus alongside a black Chevy Avalanche.

 Her heart pounded so hard she felt physically ill.
 The truck no doubt belonged to Jeremy.

-Amber forced herself to get out of the car, the scent of pine and forest assaulted her senses and her memories.
+Amber forced herself to get out of the car, the scent of pine and forest assaulting her senses and her memories.
 She tried to calm her emotions, tried to keep those memories at bay, but in the end her pitiful attempt to shut out the past crumbled under the weight of a simple sound.

-The soft rush of miniature rapids could be heard in the distance, the water, high from melting snow, bubbling over rocks and fallen trees, taking her back to the last time she’d been in these wood, the memory still fresh in her mind…
+The soft rush of miniature rapids could be heard in the distance, the water, high from melting snow, bubbling over rocks and fallen trees, taking her back to the last time she’d been in these wood, the memory still fresh in her mind...

+---

 The stench of skunk surrounded her, making her eyes water and her lungs burn.
 Amber pressed her cheek against the rotting walls of her narrow shelter.
 How long had it been?
 Minutes?
 Hours?
 It was quiet, too quiet, as if someone or something had silenced the forest.

 She dared not move, dared not breathe.
-The soft padded steps of a four legged beast soon closed in, circled around her and then paused.
+The soft, padded steps of a four-legged beast soon closed in, circled around her, and then paused.

-Amber was trapped, unable to move, her hiding place became her prison.
-She tried to scramble out but her position was awkward, and the wolf had anticipated her move: the log crumbled just before a sharp pain ran down her side.
+Amber was trapped, unable to move, her hiding place becoming her prison.
+She tried to scramble out but her position was awkward, and the wolf had anticipated her move; the log crumbled just before a sharp pain ran down her side.

 Her breath lodged in her throat, stunned as nerve endings screamed.
 Her vision blurred as she plunged forward onto the wet forest floor.
-Pine needles and leaves stuck to her face, the cold earth keeping her lucid reminding her to fight and to not give up.
-She rolled over on her non injured side, using her good leg to scoot backward against a tree.
-Holding her belly and sucking in a deep breath of air as she lifted her eyes to her attacker.
+Pine needles and leaves stuck to her face, the cold earth keeping her lucid, reminding her to fight and to not give up.
+She rolled over on her uninjured side, using her good leg to scoot backward against a tree.
+Holding her belly and sucking in a deep breath of air, she lifted her eyes to her attacker.

-A red wolf stared back, eye level to her sitting position, smaller than Jeremy, with softer lines and golden eyes filled with hatred, too much hatred for mercy.
+A red wolf stared back, eye level with her sitting position, smaller than Jeremy, with softer lines and golden eyes filled with hatred.
+Too much hatred for mercy.

 Amber recognized her death in those golden eyes and in a moment of calm clarity her brain adjusted to her predicament.
 These were wolves.
 They did not show compassion.
-They did not respect fear, prey showed fear.
+They did not respect fear; *prey* showed fear.

 They understood dominance.

 Amber lowered her chin and leveled a glare at the female wolf.
-“If you harm me…you harm Jeremy’s child.”
+“If you harm me... you harm Jeremy’s child.”

 In response, the wolf lifted her head to the sky.
-Amber sensed the air thickening as if the earth stilled to give us breath, its very life source to another.
-And again, in a surreal show of melted fur and broken bone a being changed its form, this time from a wolf to a woman.
+Amber sensed the air thickening as if the Earth had stilled to give its breath, its very life source, to another.
+And again, in a surreal show of melted fur and broken bone, a being changed its form, this time from a wolf to a woman.

 Amber unfortunately recognized that woman.
-Sean unfolded into a standing position, naked and ashamed, tall and lithe like an athlete, wet strands of dark red hair trailed over pale skin as she stared down at Amber.
+Sean unfolded into a standing position, naked and unashamed, tall and lithe like an athlete, wet strands of dark red hair trailing over pale skin as she stared down at Amber.

-“Look at you,” Sean sneered, “So weak, so…human.”
-Full lips peeled back over small white teeth, wolfs behavior despite the human form.
+“Look at you,” Sean sneered, “So weak, so... *human.*” Full lips peeled back over small white teeth; wolf behavior despite the human form.
 “I don’t believe that child you carried was fathered by Jeremy.”

-Amber was about to dispute the vile accusation but something in Sean’s voice stopped her, something desperate, and a little…unstable.
+Amber was about to dispute the vile accusation but something in Sean’s voice stopped her, something desperate, and a little unstable.

-Amber stood slowly; her wounded leg threatened to crumble but eventually held her weight.
+Amber stood slowly; her wounded leg threatened to crumble but managing to hold her weight.
 She stole a quick glance at her shredded jeans covered in blood.
 Just a flesh wound, she prayed, because she needed the ability to run.

 She wanted freedom, not death; she wanted her baby to live.
 And a lie was such an easy price to pay for what Amber wanted.

-“Your right,” Somehow she sensed those words were her key to freedom, my baby isn’t Jeremy’s.”
+“You're right.”
+Somehow she sensed those words were her key to freedom.
+"My baby isn’t Jeremy’s.”

-A triumph smile touched Sean’s lips.
+A triumphant smile touched Sean’s lips.
 “Then you don’t belong here.”

-“No I don’t.”
+“No, I don’t.”
 Amber almost laughed at how much she agreed with these words.

 “You are not worthy of Jeremy.
 You’re not strong enough to lead by his side.
 You’re not strong enough to protect us.”

 Sensing victory, she kept her voice calm.
 “Let me leave and someone more deserving can have him.”

-A predatory light enters Sean’s golden eyes and a different plan danced in those eerie depths of the wolf within, finding it more appealing.
-“Jeremy believes my child is his.”
-Amber reminded her.
+A predatory light entered Sean’s golden eyes and a different plan danced in the eerie depths of the wolf within.

+“Jeremy believes my child is his,” Amber reminded her.

 The interstate was just up ahead.
-It was then, with the sound of freedom within her reach that Amber paused as her heart cried out, because her heart, despite everything, belonged to Jeremy.
+It was then, with the sound of freedom within her reach, that Amber paused as her heart cried out, because her heart, despite everything, belonged to Jeremy.
 No matter what he was, no matter what he’d done, she loved him.

 She would always love him.

 And for a moment, just a moment, she wondered if she should conform to his will, to this magickal world that hated her humanity.
-To live in a mansion of stone, to sleep in Jeremy’s bed, was such a prison so bad?
+To live in a mansion of stone, to sleep in Jeremy’s bed; was such a prison so bad?

-She wrapped her arms around her belly and cried hating the emotional weakness that Jeremy or perhaps pregnancy’s brought on.
+She wrapped her arms around her belly and cried, hating the emotional weakness that Jeremy or perhaps pregnancy had brought on.
 Hot tears streamed down her frozen cheeks, and her heart felt the loss to her very core.
 But in the end, no man was worth her soul.
 No man was worth living in fear for her child.

-Her decision made, she wiped away her retched tears and crawled forward to the sound of freedom.
+Her decision made, she wiped away her wretched tears and crawled forward to the sound of freedom.

+---

-A car door slammed shut snapping Amber back to the present, and the sound of rushing water faded in the distance.
+A car door slammed shut, snapping Amber back to the present, and the sound of rushing water faded in the distance.

-The lake house loomed above her, rectangular, like a colonial constructed with fieldstone, mortar and large pine beams.
-It still had its original moveable shutters, painted black to match the front paneled door.
+The lake house loomed above her, rectangular, like a colonial constructed with fieldstone, mortar, and large pine beams.
+It still had its original moveable shutters, painted black to match the paneled front door.
 Ivy branches snaked their way up the front porch, dormant still, even though the calendar had already proclaimed spring.

 It had been built on an angle, facing the mountain.
 The afternoon sun cast a deceivingly warm glow across Fiddlehead Lake, just a few yards away.
-Smoke rose from the chimney letting her know, he was in there waiting.
+Smoke rose from the chimney letting her know that he was in there, waiting.

 Amber had the distinct urge to vomit.
 Intense anxiety had that effect on her.

-“This is so cool.”
-Joseph exclaimed beside her, eyes wide, taking it all in.
-“That’s Fiddlehead Lake then?”
+“This is so cool,” Joseph exclaimed beside her, eyes wide, taking it all in.
+“That’s Fiddlehead Lake. then?”
 He leaned his head toward the large body of water, judging the angle of the afternoon sun.
 He had been forced to study maps of the area, to learn every escape route, just in case.

 Amber nodded.
-“We’re at the southern part of the Lake.”
+“We’re at the southern part of the lake.”

 He pointed toward a grove of white birch trees in the distance.
 “That’s where the lake feeds into Wajo Stream, which leads to the Pemiscot River.”

 “Yes,” she said with approval.
 “Ratcliff Village is past the entrance of your father’s territory.
 There’s a clinic five miles north if you continue along the road we entered on, then your father’s house and another building for guards.
-They all circle along the outskirts of the wilderness reserve, and everything connects to the mountain –“
+They all circle along the outskirts of the wilderness reserve, and everything connects to the mountain--“

-“- and the best way out is through the waterways,” he finished.
-“Don’t worry mom.
+“--and the best way out is through the waterways,” he finished.
+“Don’t worry, mom.
 I remember everything you’ve told me.”

-Amber ran her hand down his arm needing to touch him, fighting every urge to not throw him back in the car and drive away before she lost him in the other world forever.
+Amber ran her hand down his arm, needing to touch him, fighting every urge not to throw him back in the car and drive away before she lost him in the other world forever.
 But another fear, a greater fear, kept her grounded.
 “I love you.”

-“Love you too Mom.”
+“Love you too, mom.”

 She had professed these words so many times over the years that his response was automatic.
 She didn’t care.
 She just needed to hear it.

 The front door opened and Jeremy walked out.
 She straightened, letting her hand drop away from Joseph’s arm.

 Jeremy remained silent, an announcement unnecessary.
-He’s mere presence demanded attention.
-He wore jeans and a black flannelled shirt that hugged his massive frame.
-His once shoulder length golden waves had been cut business short, only to make him look harder, more severe.
+His mere presence demanded attention.
+He wore jeans and a black flannel shirt that hugged his massive frame.
+His once shoulder-length golden waves had been cut business short, only serving to make him look harder, more severe.

 Dark eyes landed on her; black as sin, absent of light and utterly compelling as if all the mysteries of the universe waited in their depths for someone strong enough to handle the darkness.

-Or, though, she had thought once when she was young and stupid and still believed in romance and happy endings.
+Or so she had thought once, when she was young and stupid and still believed in romance and happy endings.
 She wasn’t so young any- more, and far less stupid, and she knew way too much about the darkness to hope for a happy ending.

-And yet, those eyes continue to hold her captive with unspoken emotion.
-It was Jeremy who broke the contact fast – not her.
-His expression however changed upon seeing his son for the first time.
-It softened into something almost…vulnerable.
+And yet, those eyes continued to hold her captive with unspoken emotion.
+It was Jeremy who broke the contact first, not her.
+His expression, however, changed upon seeing his son for the first time.
+It softened into something almost... vulnerable.

-Joseph remained frozen to her side, not touching but not parting either.
-Amber took a step forward to lead her son, knowing this awkward silence was her fault, a challenge to fix.
+Joseph remained frozen to her side, not touching but not parting, either.
+Amber took a step forward to lead her son, knowing this awkward silence was her fault, and challenge she had to fix.

 “Joseph,” she said “This is your father.”
 She climbed the steps until she stood on the cedar planks of the porch.